6. Project Models to Multiple Scenarios

 future_pscen = c("ssp126", "ssp585"),

-where the predictor rasters are stored:
+the variables are stored:

 pr